breakbadsp/Stock-Exchange-Order-matching-system/README.md

 Project overview:

-  This is a project to build a matching engine and order book for a stock market exchange.
+  Trying to build a matching engine and order book for a stock market exchange.
   You can read more details about it in https://en.wikipedia.org/wiki/Order_matching_system this page

   I can think of two important components of this system.